blaisedufrain/card-game/readme.md

 *If you have any port collisions, please adjust the ports as necessary in the docker-compose.yml in the project root.

 Run `docker-compose exec app composer install`
-Run `docker-compose exec app  docker-compose exec app php artisan key:generate`
+Run `docker-compose exec app php artisan key:generate`

 Confirm the application is working by going to http://127.0.0.1:809

+### Tests

+Unit tests are located within the ./core/tests/ directory.
+The suite can be run from the project root with the following command.

+`./vendor/bin/phpunit`

+or if you are using docker

+`docker-compose exec app ./vendor/bin/phpunit`

 ### Extensibility